 RFID means Radio Frequency Identification.
 This technology allows to identify and monitor an object through radiofrequency waves, generating smart reports from collected data.

 Rfid technology has been broadly used by retailers for a long time.
-However, with the advances of IoT in retail, that is, better sensors, faster connectivity, new devices, and innovative communications solutions, the combination of RFID and the Internet of Things becomes a great option to make the retail market stronger.
+However, with the advances of Internet of Things technology in retail, that is, better IoT sensors, faster connectivity, new devices, and innovative communications solutions, the combination of RFID and the Internet of Things becomes a great option to make the retail market stronger.

 Why IoT and retail?

-Including IoT in the retail market opens many chances to enhance customer service and how they buy products from you.
+IoT is very important for the retail market because it opens many chances to enhance customer service and how they buy products from you.

 Let’s say that you need to send a product to your client in another city, and this product needs to be stored under a certain temperature.
 When you use IoT for retail, you can for example monitor if the temperature of the car where your product is being transported is the correct one.